 In the case of the people they see more regularly - such as rangers and researchers, gorillas might be quite playful.
 This is mostly the young ones.

-Let us go with this, " Gorillas won't make you feel unwelcome to their home ".
+Let us go with this, " Gorillas won't make you feel unwelcome in their home ".

 9. Can You Touch The Gorillas?